IonQ Inc (IONQ) Shares Up Despite Recent Market Volatility - News Heater

 IONQ’s Market Performance

-IONQ stock saw an increase of 0.59% in the past week, with a monthly gain of 19.98% and a quarterly increase of -30.44%.
-The volatility ratio for the week is 6.08%, and the volatility levels for the last 30 days are 7.44% for IonQ Inc (IONQ).
-The simple moving average for the past 20 days is 9.74% for IONQ’s stock, with a 22.01% simple moving average for the past 200 days.
+IONQ stock saw an increase of 9.06% in the past week, with a monthly gain of 14.93% and a quarterly increase of -7.61%.
+The volatility ratio for the week is 7.10%, and the volatility levels for the last 30 days are 6.38% for IonQ Inc (IONQ).
+The simple moving average for the last 20 days is 15.70% for IONQ stock, with a simple moving average of 30.48% for the last 200 days.

 Analysts’ Opinion of IONQ